I'll call it for 25, but you just put it in there right after number 24.

 He broke debate rules and was belligerent.

-This is uh belligerent.
+This is belligerent.

 That's what they say.

-I mean, that that that's that's belligerent.
+I mean, that's belligerent.

 Al Sharpton is belligerent.

-The uh Reverend Jacks, hmm, uh belligerent.
+The Reverend Jacks, hmm, belligerent.

-Sandy Burglar go get them first before anybody else saw him, and nobody'd ever see them, and then she can say they were released, she had no idea what happened to them.
+Sandy Bergler go get them first before anybody else saw them and nobody'd ever see them.

-Here is Brian in Fishkill New York.
+Here is Brian in Fishkill, New York.

-Hi, Brian, nice to have you on the EIB network.
+Nice to have you on the EIB Network.

 Hello.